pip-services/pip-services-docs/content/en/net/messaging/queues/messaging_capabilities.md

 #### CanDeadLetter
-Informs if the queue is able to send messages to dead letter queue.
+Informs if the queue is able to send messages to the dead letter queue.

 > `public` bool CanDeadLetter [ get, private set ]